bcgov/wps-active/README.md

 python3 download_gid_latest.py [gid #1] [gid #2] .. [gid #N]
 ```
 to download only the most-recent data for a list of ["grid id"](https://eatlas.org.au/data/uuid/f7468d15-12be-4e3f-a246-b2882a324f59) (i.e. specific persistent footprints based on UTM coordinate system)

+## Notes
+* NB tested in posix environment.
+May contain '/' that need be replaced with os.path.sep to be Windows compatible.